AllanBlanchard/tutoriel_wp/english/function-contract/well-specified-function.md

 function.

-We can express that the dereferencing of a pointer is valid using the `\valid` predicate of ACSL which recieves the pointer in input:
+We can express that the dereferencing of a pointer is valid using the `\valid` predicate of ACSL which receives the pointer in input:

 ```c
 /*@